 Create in us silence so that we may listen to Your voice in Creation and in the Scriptures, in events and in people, above all in the poor and suffering.
 May Your word guide us so that we too, like the two disciples from Emmaus, may experience the force of Your resurrection and witness to others that You are alive in our midst as source of fraternity, justice and peace.
 We ask this of You, Jesus, son of Mary, who revealed to us the Father and sent us Your Spirit.
 Amen.

 a) A key to the reading:

 The Gospel of the fourth Sunday after Easter presents to us the parable of the Good Shepherd.
 This is why, sometimes, it is called the Sunday of the Good Shepherd.
-In some parishes the feast of the Parish priest is celebrated on this day, the shepherd of the flock.
-In today’s Gospel, Jesus presented himself as the Good Shepherd, who has come “so that they may have life and have it to the full” (Jn 10,10).
+In some parishes the feast of the parish priest is celebrated on this day, the shepherd of the flock.
+In today’s Gospel, Jesus presented Himself as the Good Shepherd, who has come “so that they may have life and have it to the full” (Jn 10:10).
 At that time, the shepherd was the image of the leader.
-Jesus says that many presented themselves as shepherds but in fact they were “thieves and brigands”.
+Jesus says that many presented themselves as shepherds but in fact they were thieves and bandits.
 The same thing happens today.
-There are persons who present themselves as leaders, but in reality, instead of rendering service, they only seek their own interests.
+There are people who present themselves as leaders, but in reality, instead of rendering service, they only seek their own interests.
 Some of them have such a meek way of speaking, and make such an intelligent type of propaganda that they succeed in deceiving people.
 Have you ever had the experience of being deceived?
-Which are the criteria to evaluate a leadership whether at community level or at the level of the country?
+How does one recognize a “false prophet” today?
 How is and how should a good shepherd be?
 Keeping these questions in mind, let us try to meditate on the text of today’s Gospel.
-During the reading let us try to be attentive to the images which Jesus uses to present himself to the people as a true and good Shepherd.
+During the reading let us try to be attentive to the images which Jesus uses to present Himself to the people as a true and good Shepherd.

 b) A division of the text to help me in reading it: